kenyalenae/AlcoholInventory/README.md

 The interface contains an add product button, which adds the product to the database and updates the Jtable.
 An edit product button that generates a popup window with text fields to update the product quantities to the JTable and Database.
 A delete button to delete a row in the JTable and database table.
-An Export to excel button that generates an order list in the form of a table in the database and then exports it onto an excel spreadsheet file to print.
+An Export to excel button that generates an order list in the form of

+a table in the database and then exports it onto an excel spreadsheet file to print.
+To run this, you need to have create a database called alcohol_inventory, then set the environmental variables in InventoryDatabase class